 If you want your body to be as efficient as it can be you need to hydrate it.
 If you get a bit dehydrated your muscles can’t work at their peak capacity.
 Drinking enough water every day also keeps your ears from getting too sticky, making equalization easier.
 Of course, don’t do it only before the dive or the competition-hydration is important all day, every day.

-When you adopt these habits (and maybe some more-check with the nutritionist for you individually) you will see big improvement in both performance and recovery.
+When you adopt these habits (and maybe some more-check with the nutritionist for you individually) you will see a big improvement in both performance and recovery.

 Here is a good example of your daily meal plan:

-As far as snack is concerned don’t look further than some fruit (it helps you maintain high energy levels).
+As far as a snack is concerned don’t look further than some fruit (it helps you maintain high energy levels).

 For dinner choose something similar to lunch.
-Be sure to get plenty of minerals, good carbohydrates for energy and protein and amino acids for muscle recovery.
+Be sure to get plenty of minerals, good carbohydrates for energy, and protein and amino acids for muscle recovery.
 You can choose beetroot and pumpkin and fish or eggs.

-Of course it is always recommended for every freediver, along with these basic tips and nutritionist advice, to try different food and see what works best for them.
+Of course, it is always recommended for every freediver, along with these basic tips and nutritionist advice, to try different food and see what works best for them.